Unification Act: 71st anniversary

-Day of Unity of Ukraine
+Unity of Ukraine Day

-On 21 January 1999, the President of Ukraine Leonid Kuchma decreed the "Day of Reunion of Ukraine" (День Соборності України), a government holiday, celebrated every year on 22 January to mark the political and historical significance of the 1919 agreement.
+On 21 January 1999, the President of Ukraine Leonid Kuchma decreed the creation of the holiday "Unity of Ukraine Day" (День Соборності України), a government holiday, celebrated every year on 22 January to mark the political and historical significance of the 1919 agreement.
 It is not a public holiday.
 In December 2011, President Viktor Yanukovych caused public controversy when he merged the "Day of Freedom" into this day, naming it officially the "Day of Unity and Freedom of Ukraine" (День Соборності та Свободи України, Den' Sobornosti ta Svobody Ukrayiny).
 The "Day of Freedom" was created in 2005 by President Viktor Yushchenko, Yanukovych's opponent, to be celebrated on 22 November in commemoration of the Orange Revolution.
 President Yanukovych stated he changed the day of celebration because of "numerous appeals from the public".
 Mid-October 2014 President Petro Poroshenko undid Yanukovych's merging when he decreed that 21 November will be celebrated as "Day of Dignity and Freedom" in honour of the Euromaidan-protests that started on 21 November 2013.

+In a 22 January 2021 Facebook post on the occasion of the 102nd Unity of Ukraine Day celebrating the 1919 symbolic unification of the Ukrainian People's Republic and the West Ukrainian People's Republic, the pro-Russian former Prime Minister of Ukraine Mykola Azarov claimed that instead, the 1939 Soviet annexation of Eastern Galicia and Volhynia should be recognized as the day Ukraine gained "the real unity of Ukraine".
+According to Azarov "many Ukrainians, do not know these facts, because now the Soviet period of Ukraine is smeared with black paint, and Bandera is glorified and glorified."
+Azarov also claimed that prior to 1939 Western Ukraine became part of the USSR "there was no industry or social infrastructure.
+And look at what has been created in Western Ukraine for several decades of independence."

+On Unity Day 2024 President Volodymyr Zelenskyy signed a Presidential Decree "regarding the resolution of the issues of Ukrainian historical territories" now under Russian control beyond Ukraine's (international recognized) official borders; like the Kuban, Belgorod and Rostov Oblasts.
+These territories were claimed by the Ukrainian People's Republic government (1917–1921) and who before Holodomor and the Russification efforts of the 1930s of the Soviet Union hosted huge Ukrainian populations.
+According to the decree Ukraine should strive "to preserve the national identity of Ukrainians" in these regions of Russia.